 This natural heat can be exploited for energy, specifically called geothermal energy.
-The term geothermal is often used to indicate precisely the exploitation of geothermal energy.
+The term geothermal is often used to precisely indicate the exploitation of geothermal energy.

-The heat flux from inside the Earth is only 1 / 20,000 of the heat that Earth receives from the sun.
+The heat flux from inside the Earth is only 1 / 20,000 of the heat that the Earth receives from the sun.

 What is the thermal gradient?